 For starters, I wear daily disposable contact lenses.
 I’ve tried wearing monthlies – which are better for the environment – however, with dry eyes, they’re uncomfortable and dailies are just so much better for me personally.

-Unfortunately, contact lenses aren’t yet widely recycled, however I have found that in the US, Bausch and Lomb have a programme whereby you can post used lenses for to be recycled, while in the UK, a handful of Specsavers Opticians also recycle used lenses: you can drop them off in their Bristol store or post them to Worcester, Maidstone and Syston.
+Unfortunately, contact lenses aren’t yet widely recycled, however I have found that in the US, Bausch and Lomb have a programme whereby you can post used lenses to be recycled, while in the UK, a handful of Specsavers Opticians also recycle used lenses: you can drop them off in their Bristol store or post them to Worcester, Maidstone and Syston.

 Although I’ve enthusiastically accepted a bamboo toothbrush, toothpaste tablets and hard conditioner into my daily routine, I’ve also tried – and failed – with multiple hard shampoos (with the idea being that they don’t come in plastic packaging).
 I’ve sampled several from Lush and others from a soap company based here in the UK and have found that they either make my scalp itchy or leave my hair feeling greasy and not fully rinsed.